 Our First Sail of 2020

-With a light north wind blowing, we rolled out the genny, turned the engine off and had our first sail of the season as we slowly wafted south.
-Halfway to our destination the wind gave up and we came to a standstill.
+With a light north wind blowing, we rolled out the genny, turned the engine off, and had our first sail of the season as we slowly wafted south.
+Halfway to our destination, the wind gave up and we came to a standstill.
 Seagulls bobbed on the water around us, possibly wondering what on earth we were up to.
 As the sail hung lazily, we noticed a small wear patch in the UV strip and set out making a temporary repair.

 We anchored in the area we’d used 6 years ago, just outside the Club Náutico las Isleta with the hope to be able to tie up the dinghy there to go ashore and perhaps get water, as we had back then.
-This time, the first yes, the second no. We didn’t want to risk the watermaker so pickled it as we didn’t know how long we’d be there.
+This time: the first yes, the second no. We didn’t want to risk the watermaker so we pickled it as we didn’t know how long we’d be there.
 We choose to pickle if we’re not going to use it for at most 5 days.

 Sunny Mornings, Windy Afternoons

 A pattern set up over the next few days – we’d go ashore in the mornings whilst winds were light, then back on board for the afternoon when the winds would increase from the southwest, reaching 25 to 30kts.
 There was a small fetch, but hardly noticeable inside the boat and the holding was excellent.
 By late evening, the wind would die off.
 Except for one night, when we were rudely awoken.
 A 40knots blast jolted us awake as it howled through the rigging.